NationalSecurityAgency/datawave-muchos/README.md

      webserver1 = client

    ```
-   Muchos will install and configure base dependencies on client nodes, but no service daemons will be activated.
+   Muchos will install and configure base dependencies on *client* nodes, but no service daemons will be activated.

+   It is not a requirement to have distinct hosts for DataWave's ingest and web services.
+They may coexist on the
+   the same host and/or alongside other cluster services, provided that sufficient resources exist on the target host(s).

+   In **Step 3** below, you'll define the target host(s) for DataWave and integrate them into your existing Ansible inventory.

 **2. When Muchos setup is complete, ssh to your proxy host and clone this repository.
    For example:**